dragonprojects/dragonroleplay/docs/Roleplay/Characters.md

 Of course, you may include whatever else you want, like images or extra tidbits about your character.

+### Sumbission

+There are two ways to submit your character for approval.
+Afterwards, you can start using it in role-play!

+* Character editor

+You can use our [character editor](/characters/editor/) to make edits to your character entry.
+After requesting a slot from an administrator, you can get started using it right away!
+Please note that you will need to [sign up for a GitHub account](https://github.com/join).

+* Markdown file

-Your character sheet must be contained in a markdown file.
+You can send your character sheet to one of our administrators as a markdown file.
 Once you have created your character information sheet, you must upload this file and submit it for approval to an administrator.
 We will let you know as soon as possible whether your character is approved or whether something is still missing.
 Once your character is approved, you can immediately start using it in role-play!

 !!! help
     If you don't know how to create a markdown file, consider using an online editor like [Dillinger](https://dillinger.io/) and export it as a markdown file from there.